-- We have written a number of best bat articles, but for whatever reason, we’ve yet to write a best fall ball baseball bat article.
+We have written a number of best bat articles, but for whatever reason, this is our first best fall ball baseball bat article.
 Some might argue there shouldn’t be a difference between the best bat for spring ball and the best bat for fall ball.
-We disagree at least a little bit, especially the bats in climates that see real winters.
-This best fall ball article is a good compliment to our best baseball bats article.
-The following is our reasoning behind choosing a ‘best fall ball ball baseball bat’.
+We disagree at least a little bit, especially for the bats in climates with real winters.
+This best fall ball article is a good complement to our best baseball bats article.
+The following is our reasoning behind choosing a ‘best fall ball baseball bat’.

 Best Fall Ball Baseball Bat

 Our introduction to the 2017 DeMarini Voodoo Balanced was love at first sight.
 We’ve long been enamored with the two piece hybrid design that DeMarini pioneered, but believed it out of many players’ realm in a heavy swinging bat.
 But a new alloy design for 2017 finally gives us a lighter swinging version of the bat that started the hybrid craze.

 The aluminum barrel is perfect for fall baseball, and its somewhat heavier swing than the DeMarini Zen, or other two piece composite bats, facilitates some strength training for fall ball.It is far and away, our favorite choice for fall ball—especially for those in cold weather states.
 It fits well, too, in ourBest BBCOR bats page.
 (Amazon Price Check)

 See our full 2017 DeMarini Voodoo Balanced Review

 For much the same reason we like the Voodoo Balanced, the Z-Core Hybrid’s aluminum barrel and focus on a more balanced swing, fit in the wheel house of many fall ball players.
 It will work in cold weather, and give top shelf performance from a well known brand.